remance/Masendor/data/troop/readme.md

 Implement_record: This file is not used in game but for record keeping which effect I still haven't implement

-troop_ability: list of all sub-units' abilities.
+troop_skill: list of all sub-units' abilities.
 The data structure of ability is as follows;

+- Troop Type (0=any, 1=infantry, 2=cavalry) indicate which type of troop can use this skill

 - Skill Type (0=melee, 1=range, 2=charge) this will affect which damage and elemental effect the skill will boost| Area of Effect (1=self and frontal enemy damage,2=Direct Nearby only, 3=Nearby including corner, 4=whole unit) this also affect the enemy status infliction| Duration of skill in second